mortar-works/mortar-website/src/site/insights/harla.md

 > Harla is an intelligent platform, giving organisations access to the technology and services they need to deliver bespoke property solutions.

 Operating and managing property is not straightforward.
-The many different ways in which portfolios, individual assets and all the relationships function and interact means that generic, uniform solutions are difficult to integrate and work holistically.
-As a result property systems have always struggled to deliver the custom solutions required for them to operate most effectively and efficiently.
-We know because we operate and manage property across different sectors, and we've been developing our own systems to more effectively transform how they are viewed and managed.
-With new technologies the opportunity exists to completely revolutionise the field of services and solutions available to the sector.
+There are so many different ways in which portfolios, individual assets and all the relationships involved in property function and interact.
+This means that there are many different generic, uniform solutions that are difficult to integrate, making communication highly complex, and operations static and slow moving.
+For the same reasons property systems have always struggled to deliver the custom solutions required for them to operate most effectively and efficiently.

+We have been operating and managing property portfolios for many years, developing our own systems to transform how we are able to operate and manage individual sites, whilst automating and establishing real-time strategic views of specific processes and performance.
+With new technologies we are building on this experience, to completely revolutionise the field of services and solutions available to the sector.
 No longer should individuals and teams rely on rigid, disconnected processes, a lack of data or real-time knowledge about their assets and the localities in which they operate, or be concerned about delivering negative experiences and inappropriate communications to their tenants, customers and members.
-Harla changes that.
+With Harla we are changing the sector by supporting the custom implementation of intelligence to improve property systems.

 ## What is Harla